Google Indexometer

 Methodology (full)

 1. Domain selection.
-We use the Tranco list (top 1M websites) and select ~2,000 domains, evenly distributed between rank 100 and rank 1,000,000 to cover large, mid-size, and long-tail sites.
+We select ~20 000 domains from the Tranco list, evenly distributed between rank 100 and rank 1 000 000 to cover large, mid-size, and long-tail sites.

 2. URL sampling.
 From each domain’s public XML sitemap(s), we collect ~50 URLs.
 When multiple sitemaps exist, we select from across the set (older and newer entries) to avoid recency bias.
 Non-HTML formats (e.g., PDFs, images, feeds) and obvious duplicates are excluded.

 3. Indexing check.
-Each sampled URL is tested once against Google to determine whether it is currently indexed.
+Each sampled URL is tested once to determine whether it is currently indexed.
 We include URLs even if they return HTTP errors (e.g., 404/500) because such pages can still appear in Google’s index.
 Unlike the main IndexCheckr tool, which may use multiple checks for maximum accuracy, the Indexometer relies on a single check per URL for scalability.
 This may introduce a very small number of false negatives, making the rate slightly conservative.

 4. Aggregation.
 Results are combined across all sampled domains.
 The headline Indexometer figure is the percentage of tested URLs that are indexed.
-Optional breakdowns (e.g., by CMS or TLD) are derived from the same dataset.

 5. Repetition.
 The process repeats monthly with a fresh sample of domains and URLs.
 Over time this produces a timeline showing whether the indexing rate is rising, falling, or stable.